Blogdian

 ❓ What happens if I put the wrong CIIU?

-There is no automatic penalty, but it can create inconsistencies in the withholdings applied to you and in your tax return.
+There is no automatic penalty, but it can create inconsistencies in the withholdings applied to you and in your income tax return.
 If you realize it later, update it on the Muisca portal.
-For service sector activities, code 7490 (other professional activities) is the most generic and the one most used by freelancers who don't know exactly which one applies.
+For service sector activities, code 7490 (other professional activities) is the most generic and the one most used by freelancers who don't know exactly which one corresponds.

 Ready to take the step?

-If you already have (or are going to have) the RUT and are thinking about offering services on your own, take a look at the guide on freelancer vs employee in Colombia — it helps you decide which legal structure suits you best according to your situation.
+If you already have (or are going to have) the RUT and are thinking about offering services on your own, take a look at the guide for freelancer vs employee in Colombia — it helps you decide which legal structure suits you best according to your situation.

 Comments